will-henney/muse-hii-regions/notebooks/03-01-oiii-moment-maps.md

 fig.tight_layout(pad=0);
 ```

-The red contours shoow the zero level.
+The red contours show the zero level.
 Both lines pass through zero in exactly the same place.
 The two continuum maps also have negative regions, but they are completely unrelated to in the line maps (although very similar between themsleves).

+## Wavelength moments

+Define a function to calculate the normalized moments:

 ```python
 def find_moments(cube):